 I know this is a hard sell, but the same is true for road bikes.
 On paved roads, dropping the saddle will let you move around on the bike, corner, and descend like a MotoGP rider.
 Not only does that sound immensely fun (which is the most important thing), but the lower center of gravity gives you more traction to attack corners and room to absorb road hazards like bumps, potholes, and debris.

 Plus, imagine the aero benefits!
-Now that the UCI banned the super-tuck position, a dropper post is the only way to achieve an ultra-aerodynamic position while remaining in contact with the saddle.
+Since the UCI banned the super-tuck position, a dropper post is the only way to achieve an ultra-aerodynamic position while remaining in contact with the saddle.
 It will also provide a safer way to actually pedal in a super-tuck.
 With the super-tuck ban, I wouldn’t be surprised to see some daring racers experiment with droppers on stages with big descents.

 Maybe you’re not a dropper believer yet.
 I think I know why: